eugenia1984/english/glossary.md

 - **get out**: means to leave a place.

+- **getting to know the area**: It's a way to become more familiar with the nearby places and how to find them.

 - **going out** refers to leaving a particular place, such as an office, to do an activity in another place, like eating.

 - **good-old**: is an informal expression suggesting something is reliable, familiar, or has been around for a while.
 It's like saying it's traditional or well-known.